asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Configuring-Outbound-Registrations.md

----
+!!! tip

-**Tip:**  The transport type, e.g. tcp, for the registration can be specified by appending the details to the client\_uri and/or server\_uri parameters, e.g.:
+    The transport type, e.g. tcp, for the registration can be specified by appending the details to the client\_uri and/or server\_uri parameters, e.g.:

----
+[//]: # (end-tip)